-Regional Mobility Themes Strategy Objective 1: Transitioning to a sustainable, post-carbon transport system Strategy Objective 2: Facilitating healthier travel options Strategy Objective 3: Transforming public transport connectivity and access across the region Strategy Objective 4: Supporting safe, sustainable and efficient movement of people and freight across the region Enhancing and extending rail services ✓ ✓ ✓ Reallocating roadspace on the regional and local network ✓ ✓ ✓ Delivering seamless multi-modal journeys ✓ ✓ ✓ ✓ Decarbonising transport ✓ Facilitating efficient freight movement and passenger travel ✓ ✓ Working towards zero road deaths and serious injuries ✓ Reducing car-km ✓ ✓ Responding to the post COVID-19 world ✓ V / ✓
+Regional Mobility Themes Strategy Objective 1: Transitioning to a sustainable, post-carbon transport system Strategy Objective 2: Facilitating healthier travel options Strategy Objective 3: Transforming public transport connectivity and access across the region Strategy Objective 4: Supporting safe, sustainable and efficient movement of people and freight across the region Enhancing and extending rail services ✓ ✓ ✓ Reallocating roadspace on the regional and local network ✓ ✓ ✓ Delivering seamless multi-modal journeys ✓ ✓ ✓ ✓ Decarbonising transport ✓ Facilitating efficient freight movement and passenger travel ✓ ✓ Working towards zero road deaths and serious injuries ✓ Reducing car-km ✓ ✓ Responding to the post COVID-19 world ✓ ✓ ✓ ✓

 The Regional Mobility Themes form the structure for the RTS and are set out in the chapters following the Spatial Strategy.
+More detail on specific initiatives and actions associated with each theme are contained in each of the Regional Mobility Themes, chapters 6 to 17.

 The Spatial Strategy which follows provides a geographic context for the Regional Mobility Themes, as well as setting out two themes which are important to be addressed in order to deliver transformative change to the way people travel to, from and within the region.